mjclemente/lucee-commandbox-docker-java-11-testing/README.md

 cfml_1  |
 ```

-And, the probable source - if you SSH into the container you'll see a `nohup.log` file is created in the app root with the following contents:
+And, the probable source - if you SSH into the container you'll see a `nohup.log` file is created in the `/root/serverHome` with the following contents:

 ```
 Picked up JAVA_TOOL_OPTIONS: -XX:+UnlockExperimentalVMOptions -XX:+UseCGroupMemoryLimitForHeap